syself/.github/profile/README.md

 [![Website](https://img.shields.io/badge/Our-Website-E37894.svg)](https://syself.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-@syself-blue.svg)](https://www.linkedin.com/company/syself)

-At [Syself](https://syself.com/), our mission is to make Kubernetes accessible, empowering businesses worldwide with our easy-to-use, production-ready Kubernetes clusters.
+[Syself](https://syself.com/) is making production-ready Kubernetes easier and more reliable by automating the entire lifecycle of clusters.

+If you are interested in creating and upgrading highly available clusters with a single command, keep reading or [book a demo](https://syself.com/demo).

-## ✨ Who are we?
+## ✨ Who we are

-Syself is a privately held company headquartered in Germany.
-With a globally distributed team, we offer Kubernetes-managed services worldwide.
-We provide 24/7 support to ensure seamless management.
+Syself is based in Germany, with a globally distributed team of experts.
+Strongly rooted in the open-source community, we use battle-tested and open software to bring automation and ease of use to our customers, with the utmost goal of making Kubernetes better for your business.

-## 🤖 Syself Autopilot: Reducing Kubernetes Operation by 98%
+## 🤖 Syself Autopilot: Reducing Kubernetes Operations by 98%

-Syself Autopilot transforms Kubernetes operations, focusing on automation and enhanced Cluster API features.
-It serves as your Kubernetes Command Center, minimizing administration effort and maximizing innovation.
+Syself Autopilot transforms Kubernetes operations, focusing on automation and lifecycle management.
+It serves as your Kubernetes Command Center, minimizing administration effort and freeing you to focus on what matters most.

 ### 💡 Key features

-- **Production-Ready Clusters**: Secure, compliant, and ready to deploy.
+- **Production-readiness out of the box**
-- **Automated Self-Healing**: Ensures high availability with no downtime.
+- **Automated self-sealing**
-- **Scalability & GitOps**: Adapt to business needs and manage your clusters with GitOps.
-- **Customizable Support**: Tailored SLAs and compliance-friendly options for diverse business requirements.
+- **Fully declarative, with GitOps support**
+- **Multi-cloud, with VMs or bare-metal**
+- **Comprehensive and dev-friendly documentation**
+- **GDPR Compliant**

-### 📞 Our Services: Expert Support, Anytime, Anywhere
+## 📞 Expert Support, Anytime, Anywhere

-Syself offers a hands-free Kubernetes management experience, providing rapid response SLAs and 24/7 support through multiple channels.
-Our expertise in Kubernetes ensures your infrastructure is scalable, reliable, and ready for any challenge.
-We're dedicated to empowering your success with our expert-driven support services.
+From onboarding to ongoing operations, we offer multiple support channels, including 24/7 assistance, to ensure you always have the help you need, whenever you need it.
+Our proactive customer success approach includes regular check-ins and tailored advice, ensuring your Kubernetes journey with Syself is seamless.

-## 🌍 Open-Source with Syself
+## 🌍 Open-Source and Syself

 From the beginning, Syself has been a fervent supporter of open-source technologies and contributions.
 We are motivated by our active contributions to the Kubernetes project family, especially in projects like [cluster-api](https://github.com/kubernetes-sigs/cluster-api).